RileyMcCarthy/MaD-Website/README.md

 `make install'

-This will install website dependancies for flask and javascript
+This will install website dependencies for Flask and Javascript

+# Install Website Docker

+You must have Docker installed!

+For raspberry pi see: https://raspberrytips.com/docker-on-raspberry-pi/

 # Run web GUI

-`sudo make run
+`sudo make run`

-# this will run the flask-socketio webpage that we will use to interact with the RPI`
+This will run the Flask-Socketio webpage that we will use to interact with the RPI`

 # Usage